 Unlike T-Mobile, which only offers unlimited data now, Verizon still has a tiered data plan, and if you're an individual user who doesn't burn through data, Verizon's 5GB-for-$55-a-month offering is pretty compelling.
 Verizon also lets you roll over unused data to the next month — another welcome change in policy — and if you enable Safety Mode, Verizon merely slows down your data speeds to 2G when you go over your allotment rather than charge you overage fees.

-For prepaid customers, Verizon also offers a wide range of options, starting at $30 a month for a slender 500MB data plan and going all the way up to unlimited data (now $75 a month and featuring 3G speeds on hotspot daata).
+For prepaid customers, Verizon also offers a wide range of options, starting at $30 a month for a slender 500MB data plan and going all the way up to unlimited data (now $70 a month).
 You can add extra prepaid lines at a discounted rate, with the discount increasing based on the size of your plan.
-Under a limited-time promotion, Verizon is doubling your monthly data allotment when you sign up for a prepaid plan; the extra data remains so long as your line of data remains active.
-Verizon's tiered data plans let prepaid customers roll over unused data, too, though your data speed could be throttled if Verizon's network gets congested.
+Your best option is likely Verizon's 8GB prepaid plan, which costs $45 a month after you enroll in autopay.
+(That's double the usual amount, which Verizon had touted as a limited time deal, but the 16GB has been in place for a few months now.)

 Customer Service (19/20 points)